 This brochure describes the benefits of the Mail Handlers Benefit Plan (MHBP).
 The National Postal Mail Handlers Union, AFL-CIO, a division of LIUNA, has entered into a contract (CS1146) with the United States Office of Personnel Management as authorized by the Federal Employees Health Benefit law.
-This Plan is underwritten by First Health Life and Health Insurance Company/Cambridge Life Insurance Company.
-Customer service may be reached at 1-800-410-7778 and through our web site at www.mhbp.com.
+Customer service may be reached at 1-800-410-7778 and through our website, www.MHBP.com.
 The address for the administrative offices is: